belaventer/healthy-meal-planner/README.md

 Favicon added as per ["Add A Favicon to A Website in HTML | Learn HTML and CSS | HTML Tutorial | HTML for Beginners"](https://www.youtube.com/watch?v=kEf1xSwX5D8) by Dani Krossing

-Register / Login and Logout functionality taken from the Task Manager Mini Project of [Code Institute](https://codeinstitute.net/) LMS.
+Register / Login, Logout and Select Validation functionalities taken from the Task Manager Mini Project of [Code Institute](https://codeinstitute.net/) LMS.

 Use of category for flashing messages explanation found in [Teclado Blog](https://blog.teclado.com/flashing-messages-with-flask/).

 Example on how to use AJAX to connect JavaScript and Python found in [Stack Overflow](https://stackoverflow.com/questions/13808187/how-can-i-call-a-specific-function-method-in-a-python-script-from-javascriptjqu)

+How to append in Jinja solution found in [Stack Overflow](https://stackoverflow.com/questions/49619445/how-to-append-to-a-list-in-jinja2-for-ansible )

+Use of wildcard to search MongDB found in [Stack Overflow](https://stackoverflow.com/questions/55617412/how-to-perform-wildcard-searches-mongodb-in-python-with-pymongo)

 ### Acknowledgment